 All applications are subject to Pepper's normal credit assessment and loan suitability criteria.
 Terms, conditions, fees and charges apply.

-These articles provide you with factual information only, and are not intended to imply any recommendation about any financial product(s) or constitute tax advice.
+This article provides you with factual information only, and is not intended to imply any recommendation about any financial product(s) or constitute tax advice.
 If you require financial or tax advice you should consult a licensed financial or tax adviser.
-The information in these articles is believed to be reliable at the time of distribution, but Pepper does not warrant its completeness or accuracy.
-Neither Pepper nor its related bodies, nor their directors, employees or agents accept any responsibility for loss or liability which may arise from accessing or reliance on any of the information contained in these articles.
+Neither Pepper nor its related bodies, nor their directors, employees or agents accept any responsibility for loss or liability which may arise from accessing or reliance on any of the information contained in this article.
 For information about whether a Pepper loan may be suitable for you, call Pepper on 13 73 77 or speak to an accredited Pepper Money broker.